 Many sections along the Oregon Desert Trail do not have trees, and strong winds may make camping a challenge.
 Choosing to “cowboy” camp, use a free-standing tent, or use a bivy sack leaves the ODT hiker with more options for a night’s rest.

-If backcountry camping within U.S. Fish and Wildlife Service Refuge boundaries you will need a permit to spend the night outside the established campgrounds.
+If backcountry camping within the Hart Mountain National Antelope Refuge boundaries you will need a permit to spend the night outside the established campgrounds.
+There is no backcountry camping allowed at the Malheur National Wildlife Refuge.

 On warmer summer days the western rattlesnake can be found sunning on rocky outcroppings.
 Take care when walking through tall grasses; wearing tall gaiters and beating the brush with a hiking stick can prevent unwanted close encounters with these desert creatures.
 Rattlesnakes do not always release venom during a defense bite, however, it is best to assume venom has been delivered and act with all haste and seek medical treatment.
 Read more here about treating rattlesnake bites.